|

 RailServe.com maintained

-steady growth through 2002, indexing more than 7,000 rail sites in total by year
+steady growth in 2002, indexing more than 7,000 rail sites in total by year

 end.
 For the first year in its history, RailServe.com topped 1,000,000